RenatoVassallo/website/content/home/index.md

 ### 📌 Recent Updates

+- 🧠 Released a pre-publication version of [MacroPy](https://github.com/RenatoVassallo/MacroPy), a toolbox for macroeconometric analysis in Python.
+Install via .whl [here](https://github.com/RenatoVassallo/MacroPy/releases).
+- ✍️ New blog post: [Bayesian VARs in Python](../posts/bvar_tutorial/).
+A step-by-step tutorial on Bayesian VARs, from scratch and with `MacroPy`.
-- 🤖 Released a pre-publication version of [FewShotX](https://github.com/RenatoVassallo/FewShotX), a Python library (available as `.whl`) for zero- and few-shot learning with real-world applications in text classification and forecasting.
+- 🤖 Released [FewShotX](https://github.com/RenatoVassallo/FewShotX), a library for zero- and few-shot learning with real-world applications in text classification and forecasting.
-- ✍️ Published a new [blog post](../posts/text_as_data/) on transforming unstructured text into structured data using dictionary, zero-shot, and few-shot techniques.
+- ✍️ Published [Turning Text into Data](../posts/text_as_data/) on transforming unstructured text into structured data using dictionary, zero-shot, and few-shot techniques.
-- 🎓 Instructor for the course *Nowcasting and Forecasting with Text as Data* at the Barcelona School of Economics.
-See course materials [here](https://github.com/RenatoVassallo/BSE-ForecastNLP).
+- 🎓 Teaching *Nowcasting and Forecasting with Text as Data* at the Barcelona School of Economics.
+Course repo [here](https://github.com/RenatoVassallo/BSE-ForecastNLP).